DeivisonSouza/ForesteR/README.md

 ## Simple Random Sampling

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to solve a common problem (Sanquetta et al., 2014, page: 110-113):

 ``` r
 library(forester)